cloudinary/cloudinary_tinymce/README.md

 This plugin replaces the image button of TinyMCE to allow you to add and manipulate images from Cloudinary's cloud-based media library.

+*Note: only version 3.x if TinyMCE is supported.*

 ## Setup

 1. Install [TinyMCE's jQuery plugin](http://www.tinymce.com/wiki.php/TinyMCE3x:jQuery_Plugin)